-and alse (according to some advocates) for-
+and also (according to some advocates) for-

-- (iii) the finance of national and semi-national undertakings, and social services;

-- (iv) the reduction of the national debt;

-- (v) the relief of taxation.
+- (iii) the finance of national and semi-national undertakings, and social services; - (iv) the reduction of the national debt; - (v) the relief of taxation.
+It is all the automation and the relief of taxation.